Get access to exclusive updates, the latest news and the inside scoop 🍨

 Editing alt text is very straightforward in Shopify, but don’t worry, we’re going to walk you through it within the next section of our SEO Shopify tips.
 Here’s a quick breakdown of how to add alt text to your pages and posts, alongside how to utilise optimised image file names in your Shopify store:

 Adding Alt Text to Pages and Posts

-To change the alt text images on static pages or posts, all you need to do is navigate to your page, locate the relevant picture and double click on it.
+If you're looking to follow our SEO Shopify tips by changing the alt text images on static pages or posts, all you need to do is navigate to your page, locate the relevant picture and double click on it.
 You’ll then see a box appear which allows you to edit various aspects of the image, including alt text.

 Using Optimised Image File Names

 Changing file names is not particularly easy.
 If you want our advice, it’s best to optimise your file names before you upload them onto the platform.
 Essentially this means ensuring your focus keyword is in the file name and that the file name is short.

 However, if you do have to change an image file name after you’ve uploaded it onto Shopify, then it’s going to be a case of deleting your existing image and replacing it with a re-uploaded version that contains the focus keywords in its file name.
 As SEO Shopify tips go, this one is very handy to know.

 Using SEO-friendly URLs is something that is encouraged by Google, as they are; short, simple and intelligible.